-- By clicking the [Format] button in the viewer window, you can initialize the card which contains the images displayed in the viewer window - In step 2, you can batch checkmark several images in sequence.
-After clicking the first image you want to download, hold the displayed.
-By clicking the [vi] button, the selected images will be checkmarked in a batch. - For a list of viewer window functions, see p.76.
+- By clicking the [Format] button in the viewer window, you can initialize the card to which the images displayed in the viewer window. - In step 2, you can batch checkmark several images in sequence.
+After clicking the first image you want to download, hold the < Shift > key and click the last image, and [☑ ☐] will be displayed.
+By clicking the [☑] button, the selected images will be checkmarked in a batch. - For a list of viewer window functions, see p.82.